Survey Conducted: Fri, 2008-10-24

 Of particular significance is an interview conducted with Karl Yoneda, a Japanese-American activist, union organizer and author.
 Born Goso Yoneda in 1906 to Japanese immigrants in Glendale, California, he later changed his first name to Karl after Karl Marx.
 Yoneda played a substantial role in the founding of the International Longshore and Warehouse Union (ILWU).
 The interview, which includes a substantial contribution from his wife Elaine, deals with the Japanese-American Communist movement in the 1920s-30s, the Japanese-language press in the 1920s and early 1930s, Yoneda’s role in labor movement and opposition to concentration camps, the Popular Front in Japanese-American Left and Yoneda’s view of the Asian-American labor at the time of the interview.

 Also interviewed was Grace Lee Boggs, a Chinese-American activist who worked closely with C.L.R.
 James during the 1940s and 1950s.
 She moved to Detroit in 1953, where she met and married James Boggs, an African American labor activist, writer and strategist.
 Together they founded Detroit Summer, a multicultural, intergenerational youth program to rebuild, redefine and respirit Detroit from the ground up, and the Detroit City of Hope campaign and the Beloved Communities Initiative.
-The interview touches upon her Asian-American family background in Providence, R.I., her education and involvement in radical politics in New York during the late 1930s, the Workers Party and Johnson-Forest tendency in the 1940s and her involvement in the black movement with her husband, James Boggs.
+The interview touches upon her Asian-American family background in Providence, R.I., her education and involvement in radical politics in New York during the late 1930s, the Workers Party and Johnson-Forest tendency in the 1940s and her involvement in the Black Power movement with her husband, James Boggs.

 Total Size: 371 cassette tapes